Rural Landholder Initiative seeks to assist landholders through incentives and education

 In 2015, we called for interested landholders to get involved in the Rural Landholder Initiative.
-We now have more than 20 landholders who have become ‘champions’ for the Rural Landholder Initiative and 11 restoration projects will take place on their properties during 2016.
-The landholders will help undertake on-ground works and host field days to demonstrate best-practice land management techniques.a`
+We now have more than 20 landholders who have become ‘champions’ for the Rural Landholder Initiative and 11 restoration projects are taking place on their properties during 2016.
+The landholders will help undertake on-ground works and host field days (see below) to demonstrate best-practice land management techniques.

 Bexhill Dairy and Biodiversity Field Day

 Focus: Active management of a wetland, situated at a dairy farm on Coopers Creek.

 Who should attend: Beef and dairy farmers as well as local rural lifestyle landholders in the Coopers Creek catchment wanting to improve waterways and soil biology for improved production.

 Focus: How small rural lifestyle blocks fit into the broader ecological landscape and how restoration can help connect wildlife and habitat corridors.